HHS/simpler-grants-gov/documentation/architecture/README.md

 ## AWS Hosted Infrastructure

-This is an architecture diagram focusing on the AWS shared infrastructure managed by beta.grants.gov
+This is an architecture diagram focusing on the AWS shared infrastructure managed by simpler.grants.gov

 ```mermaid
 %%{init: {'theme': 'neutral' } }%%